serhiib0x/EPAM-OnlineUA-Cloud-DevOps-Fundamentals-Autumn-2022/DB_Administrations/README.md

 **Step 20.
 Use find() to list documents out.**

-**To search for text in database objects, you must first create an index query on the collection, and then you can use search.**
+**To search for text in database objects, you must first create an index query on the collection, and then you can use find command.**

 ```